MrMicrowaveOven/AlgorithmsCurriculum/README.md

   * A LinkedIn profile with a photo, Summary, Projects, Experience, Skills, and Education (use text from your resume).
 Remember to endorse one another for code-related skills.
   * An AngelList profile.
   * Cleaned up your Github profile.  (to move your commit history see [this page][github-history])
+  * A draft of your personal pitch and a filled-out behavioral questions grid. (discussed in lecture)

 [github-history]: https://github.com/appacademy/ruby-curriculum/blob/master/w1d6-w1d7/git-fix-authorship.md#the-command